Old Fashioned Boiled Icing

 - Don't over heat your sugar or it will harden in you egg whites.
 Cook just until sugar is dissolved or to a temp of 242 F.

-- If you are worried about the egg whites being raw, don't worry, the hot sugar will essentially cook the eggs and is safe to eat.
+- If you are worried about the egg whites being raw, don't worry, the hot sugar will essentially cook the eggs and make it safe to eat.

 - Similar to when you make a meringue, be sure your utensils and bowls are grease free and that you don't accidentally get any egg yolks mixed in.
 If this does happen you may find the whites will have a hard time forming and holding stiff peaks.